kuujo/vertigo/README.md

 acking is handled internally.

 ### Working with message groups
-The base Vertigo messaging system does not guarantee ordering of messages.
-But Vertigo does provide a mechanism for logically grouping and ordering messages known as *groups*.
-Groups are named logical collections of messages.
-Groups can be nested and groups of the same name are guaranteed to be delivered in order.
-Before any given group can start, each of the groups of the same name at the same level that preceeded it must have been received by the target.
-Additionally, messages within a group are guaranteed to be delivered to the same instance of each target component.
+Vertigo provides a mechanism for logically grouping messages appropriately named *groups*.
+Groups are logical collections of messsages that are strongly ordered by name.
+Before any given group can stat, each of the groups of the same name at the same level that preceeded it must have been completed.
+Additionally, messages within a group are *guaranteed to be delivered to the same instance* of each target component.
 In other words, routing is performed per-group rather than per-message.

-When a new output group is created, Vertigo will await the completion of all groups that were created prior to the new group before sending the new group's messages.
+When a new output group is created, Vertigo will await the completion of all groups of the same name that were created prior to the new group before sending the new group's messages.

 ```java
 output.port("out").group("foo", new Handler<OutputGroup>() {